karhohs/programmers-handbook-and-data-masters-guide/conda/README.md

 ## cellprofiler
 The first conda environment YAML file was for configuring Python to run CellProfiler from source.
 For installation instructions visit the [CellProfiler GitHub wiki](https://github.com/CellProfiler/CellProfiler/wiki/Conda-Installation).
 Since then I have found this useful for documenting conda environments for other uses.
 See examples below.

+## kaggle
+Kaggle has a helpful API for managing the data within their competitions.
+After installing the command line tool using the `kaggle_python.yml` environment file, grab an API token for your account following the directions found on [Kaggle's GitHub](https://github.com/kaggle/kaggle-api).